solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 - Expo is an open-source collection of tools and libraries that wrap around React Native, much like Next.js is a framework built on top of React.
-- In addition to simplifying the build/deploy process, Expo provides packages that give you access to mobile devices' peripherals and capabilities.
+- Along with simplifying the build and deploy process, Expo offers packages that allow access to mobile device peripherals and capabilities.
-- A lot of Solana ecosystem libraries don't support React native out of the box, but you can typically use them with the right [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).
+- Many Solana ecosystem libraries don't natively support React Native, but you can often use them with the appropriate [polyfills](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill).

 ## Lesson